HermannKroll/NarrativeRecommender/README.md

 # Building an Explainable Graph-based Biomedical Paper Recommendation System
-This repository belongs to our TPDL2024 submission.
-Code is still updated and not fully documented.
+This repository belongs to our workshop publication at [AI4LAC@JCDL2024](https://zhanghaoxuan1999.github.io/JCDL2024-AI4LAC-workshop/).
+You find a short version of our article on the workshop webpage and a technical report (long version) at arXiv.
+The links will be added as soon as they are available.

 We cannot share the actual Narrative Service database which is required for the recommendation process (legal and space reasons).
 However, we hope that our implementation may shed light on details which are not described in the paper.